DustinRogers/DustinRogers.github.io/README.md

 ## Welcome to Dustin Rogers' GitHub Portfolio
 [Resume](https://dustinrogers.github.io/Resume)

+Hey, I am Dustin Rogers.
+I have worked in corporate finance for the past 6 years after getting my Masters degree in Economics; however, I enjoy teaching myself data science and programming in R and Python.
 This page contains a number of independent projects that I have worked on over the past few months.
-I have sub-divided the projects into multiple categories based on whether it was from a consulting project vs. something that I choose to work on independently (i.e. I found the problem or subject interesting).
-If you have any questions you can reach me at <rogers.dustin@gmail.com>.
-I hope you enjoy!
+I have sub-divided the projects into multiple categories based on whether it was from a consulting project vs. something that I choose to work on independently.
+Please feel free to contact me at <rogers.dustin@gmail.com>.
+Thanks for looking!

 ### Consulting Work
 [Determining Sample Size - Power Analysis](https://dustinrogers.github.io/Choosing-Sample-Size)